An application of continuous logic to fixed point theory: Closure under ultraproducts

 Conversely, let $\beta: \mathbb{N} \rightarrow \mathbb{N}$ be a modulus of approximate total boundedness.
 We need to produce a function $\alpha: \mathbb{N} \rightarrow \mathbb{N}$ such that for each $K \in \mathbb{N}$, there exist finitely many points $x_1, \dots, x_{\alpha(K)}$ such that for each $x \in X$, we have that $\min (d(x, x_0), \dots, d(x, x_{\alpha(K)})) < \frac{1}{K+1}$.
 So given $K \in \mathbb{N}$, choose $k \in \mathbb{N}$ to be such that $\frac{2}{k+1} < \frac{1}{K+1}$.
 Then by assumption there exist points $x_0, \dots, x_{\beta(k)}$ such that for each $x$, we have that $\min (d(x, x_0), \dots, d(x, x_{\beta(k)})) < \frac{2}{k+1} < \frac{1}{K+1}$.
 Then $\alpha: \mathbb{N} \rightarrow \mathbb{N}$ defined by this assignment $K \mapsto k \mapsto \beta(k)$ is a modulus of total boundedness for $X$.

 \end{proof}

-The advantage of working with approximate total boundedness is that, as (\ref{approxtbeqn}${}^\prime$) shows, the notion of approximate total boundedness is easily formalized in our logic.
-In fact, since it neither requires a linear structure nor refers to any discontinuous functions, it is also formalizable in the usual continuous logic - but here we will restrict our discussions to geodesic logic, which is the one we need to use for our applications.
+The advantage of working with approximate total boundedness is that, as (\ref{approxtbeqn}${}^\prime$) shows, the notion of approximate total boundedness is easily formalized in our setup.
+In fact, since it neither requires a linear structure nor refers to any discontinuous functions, it is also formalizable in the usual continuous logic - but here we will restrict our discussions to the geodesic framework, which is the one we need to use for our applications.

 \begin{definition} Let $S$ be a geodesic signature, and $\mathcal{X}$ an $S$-structure.

 We say that $\mathcal{X}$ is \emph{totally bounded} when there is a function $\beta: \mathbb{N} \rightarrow \mathbb{N}$ such that for all $k \in \mathbb{N}$, $\mathcal{X}$ satisfies the $S$-condition